A general regularity theory for stable codimension 1 integral varifolds: Introduction

 The Regularity and Compactness Theorem is optimal in several ways.
 A key aspect of the theorem is that it \emph{requires no hypothesis concerning the size of the singular sets}; nor does it require any hypothesis concerning the generally-difficult-to-control set of points where some tangent cone is a plane of multiplicity 2 or higher.
-What suffices is the easier-to-check $\a$-Structural Hypothesis.
-As mentioned before, stationary unions of half-hyperplanes meeting along common axes, such as pairs of transverse hyperplanes or a union of three half-hyperplanes meeting at $120^{o}$ angles along a common axis, illustrate that a condition such as the $\a$-Structural Hypothesis is needed.
+What suffices is the $\a$-Structural Hypothesis, which is easier to check in principle.
+As mentioned before, stationary unions of half-hyperplanes of a Euclidean space meeting along common axes illustrate that the $\a$-Structural Hypothesis is a sharp condition for the regularity conclusions of the theorem.